OutSystems/Calendar-PhoneGap-Plugin/build-actions/README.md

 ## Contents

-The file setBundleLocalizationsiOS.yaml contains one build actions:
+The file setBundleLocalizationsiOS.yaml contains one build action:

 - iOS specific.
 Adds a `CFBundleLocalizations` entry with multiple language codes to the app's Info.plist file.
 These are necessary for the Calendar Plugin to work properly.